-Prostomium round, papillate with a long median antenna on a large papillate base, a pair of palps, a pair of large eye stalks each with 2 eyes, and a papillate facial tubercle.
-Posterior to the median antenna a ridge extends posteriorly and laterally along the posterior margin (H. hystrix-detail).
+Prostomium round with a median antenna on a large base, a pair of non-pigmented eye stalks and a papillate facial tubercle.
+A ridge extends from the median antenna posteriorly and laterally along the posterior margin.

-First segment well developed with a pair of dorsal and ventral tentacular cirri and numerous chaetae of two kinds: 1) fine capillaries; 2) stout capillaries.
+First segment well developed, directed forward with numerous capillary chaetae and a pair of dorsal and ventral tentacular cirri.

 Scales overlap, covering the body.
-They occur on segments 2, 4, 5 and 7 then alternately to the 25th and then on segments 30 and 31.
-The first pair of scales are round, attached in the middle. the rest oval to rectangular attached by the stalk and also along the dorsal surface of the notopodium.
-The margins are smooth and the surfaces with small tubercles.
+They occur on segments 2, 5 and 7 then alternately to the 25th and then segments 30 and 31.
+The first pair of scales are round, attached in the middle, the rest round to rectangular. attached by a stalk and also along the dorsal surface of the notopodium, partly enveloping the notopodial mound.
+All scales with smooth margins and surfaces.

 Notopodia with scales have an acicular leaf-shaped ligule posterior to the chaetae, notopodia without scales have irregular shaped mounds with the pointed acicular ligule anterior to the dorsal cirri.

 Notopodial chaetae of 3 kinds: 1) fine capillaries on segments without scales, forming a thin layer of pseudo-felt with mucus and attached sand grains; 2) stout capillaries on segments without scales; 3) harpoon chaetae on segments with scales.